-- 1. The athlete significantly contributes to the team, attends all practices, and games unless excused by the coach, including pre- and post-season tournaments. - 2.
-Senior athletes who have participated in a given program (varsity or junior varsity) for at least three years shall receive a varsity letter. - 3.
+- 1. The scholar-athlete significantly contributes to the team, attends all practices and games unless excused by the coach, including pre- and post-season tournaments. - 2.
+Senior scholar-athletes who have participated in a given program (varsity or junior varsity) for at least three years shall receive a varsity letter. - 3.
 Injured athletes who meet the "playing time" criteria for the contests prior to the time of the injury may receive a letter.
 The player must complete at least half the season to be considered. - 4.
 Managers who have held the position for an entire season in the same sport may earn a letter.
 Only those who, in the judgment of the coach, have made a significant commitment of time and effort shall be awarded the letter. - 5.
-In cases of extenuating circumstances, exceptions to the standards listed below are permitted with the approval of the coach and the Athletic Director.
+In cases of extenuating circumstances, exceptions to the standards listed below are permitted with the approval of the coach and the Director of Athletics.

-Playing Time Criteria
+Playing Time Criteria for Letting

-Baseball: participate in 50% of innings played Basketball: participate in 50% of quarters played Golf & Tennis: participate in 75% of team matches played Soccer: participate in 50% of halves played Lacrosse: participate in 50% of quarters played Swimming: compete in 75% of the team meets Cross Country: participate in 75% of team meets Volleyball: participate in 50% of full games played Cheerleading: cheer in at least 90% of the games Track: compete in 75% of the team meets
+- Baseball: participate in 50% of innings played - Basketball: participate in 50% of quarters played - Golf & Tennis: participate in 75% of team matches played - Soccer: participate in 50% of halves played - Lacrosse: participate in 50% of quarters played - Swimming: compete in 75% of the team meets

+- Cross Country: participate in 75% of team meets - Volleyball: participate in 50% of full games played - Cheerleading: cheer in at least 90% of the games - Track: compete in 75% of the team meets

-(Any student involved in the interscholastic athletic program who does not receive a letter will receive a certificate of participation, signed by the Athletic Director and Headmaster.)
+Any student involved in the interscholastic athletic program who does not receive a letter will receive a certificate of participation, signed by the Director of Athletics and Head of School.